andrew/ultimate-awesome/README.md

 - [awesome-flame](https://github.com/flame-engine/awesome-flame) - An awesome list that curates the best Flame games, projects, libraries, tools, tutorials, articles and more.
 - [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [awesome-llm-agents](https://github.com/kaushikb11/awesome-llm-agents) - A curated list of awesome LLM agents frameworks.
+- [awesome-pretrained-stylegan2](https://github.com/justinpinkney/awesome-pretrained-stylegan2) - A collection of pre-trained StyleGAN 2 models to download .
 - [Awesome-Design-Tokens](https://github.com/sturobson/Awesome-Design-Tokens) - A list of resources on all things to do with Design Tokens.
-- [awesome-pretrained-stylegan2](https://github.com/justinpinkney/awesome-pretrained-stylegan2) - A collection of pre-trained StyleGAN 2 models to download .
+- [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [awesome-model-based-RL](https://github.com/opendilab/awesome-model-based-RL) - A curated list of awesome model based RL resources (continually updated).
-- [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
+- [awesome-smart-tv](https://github.com/vitalets/awesome-smart-tv) - :zap:A curated list of awesome resources for building Smart TV apps.
 - [awesome-gbadev](https://github.com/gbadev-org/awesome-gbadev) - A curated list of Game Boy Advance development resources.
 - [awesome-robotics-projects](https://github.com/mjyc/awesome-robotics-projects) - A list of open-source, affordable, less-known, or visionary robotics projects.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
+- [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [awesome-indie-hacker-tools](https://github.com/iAmCorey/awesome-indie-hacker-tools) - 独立开发/出海开发相关技术栈及工具收录 / Find the best tools for indie hackers here.
 - [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [Awesome_Think_With_Images](https://github.com/zhaochen0110/Awesome_Think_With_Images) - Resources and paper list for "Thinking with Images for LVLMs".
 This repository accompanies our survey on how LVLMs can leverage visual information for complex reasoning, planning, and generation.
-- [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
 - [Awesome-LLMs-on-device](https://github.com/NexaAI/Awesome-LLMs-on-device) - Awesome LLMs on Device: A Comprehensive Survey.
+- [awesome-sveltekit](https://github.com/janosh/awesome-sveltekit) - Awesome examples of SvelteKit in the wild.
 - [awesome-game-engine-dev](https://github.com/stevinz/awesome-game-engine-dev) - Awesome list of resources for Game Engine Development.
 - [awesome-hcloud](https://github.com/hetznercloud/awesome-hcloud) - A curated list of awesome libraries, tools, and integrations for Hetzner Cloud.
-- [awesome-sveltekit](https://github.com/janosh/awesome-sveltekit) - Awesome examples of SvelteKit in the wild.
 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [awesome-datahoarding](https://github.com/simon987/awesome-datahoarding) - List of data-hoarding related tools.